 The Center for Vaccine Ethics and Policy

-We proceed from a belief that the imperative for global immunization policy is to accelerate the development and availability of safe and effective vaccines – producing sustained immunity and therapeutic benefit – delivered through affordable, equitable, and ethical immunization programs to all people at risk, regardless of age, circumstance, or geography.
+We proceed from a belief that the imperative for global immunization policy is to accelerate the development and availability of safe and effective vaccines – producing sustained immunity and therapeutic benefit – delivered through affordable, equitable, and ethical immunization programs to all people at risk, regardless of age, origin, circumstance, or geography.

 An Invitation to Support The Center for Vaccine Ethics and Policy